FionaW66/Lab-2/lab-02.md

 ### Exercise 1 Histogram

-It seems like there weren’t a lot of countries reported on Oceania and South America, so they seem to have less plastic waste.
+There weren’t a lot of countries reported on Oceania and South America, so they seem to have less plastic waste.
 North America has the outlier (Trinidad and Tobago).
-Most countries plastic waste is between 0 to 0.5.The tallest bars among these graphs are 0.0-0.2 and 0.2-0.4.
+Most countries’ plastic waste per capita is between 0 to 0.5.The tallest bars among these graphs are 0.0-0.2 and 0.2-0.4.